pandas-dev/pandas/doc/source/merging.rst

   other axis(es).
 Outer for union and inner for intersection.
 - ``ignore_index`` : boolean, default False.
 If True, do not use the index values on the concatenation axis.
-If the concatenation axis is 0, it is the index axis and the index column is ignored.
-If the concatenation axis is 1, it is the column axis and the column names are ignored.
+If the concatenation axis is 0, it is the index axis, and the index column is ignored.
+If the concatenation axis is 1, it is the column axis, and the column names are ignored.
   The resulting axis after concatenation will be labeled 0, ..., n - 1.
   That means that either the indices in the index column are replaced by new indices, column names are replaced by numbers etc.